Coach Your First String First

 - Dedicate specific times for working with your stars.
 Spend one-on-one time with them.
 Support their growth and development by finding challenging, stretch assignments for them.

-Of course, there is a balance.
-We need to treat our employees fairly, allowing each one to succeed.
-We don’t want to create a culture of prima donnas or “haves” & “have nots.”
-But we can’t let our desire to be fair keep us from developing our best people and focusing our time and attention on the first-string players.
+Of course there is a balance.
+We need to treat our employees fairly, giving each one an opportunity to succeed.
+We don’t want to create a culture of prima donnas or “haves” & “have nots”.
+But we can’t let our desire to be fair keep us from developing our best people and focusing our time and attention on the first string players.